-Whether you’re a niche expert, an online course creator, or a Fortune 500 company, the benefits of building an online community are undeniable.
+Whether you’re an online course creator, eCommerce store owner, B2B business, or a Fortune 500 company, learning how to build an online community is invaluable.

-Among many benefits, communities can turn your followers into engaged evangelists, drive traffic to your website, help you retain customers, and increase your revenue.
+Of the many benefits, online communities can drive traffic to your website, strengthen your relationship with customers, and increase your business’ revenue.

 - What is an online community

 - Learning Communities

 - 7 steps to building an online community

 Our community is a crucial part of our membership.
 It’s a well known saying that members will come for the content, but they’ll stay for the community.
 Our whole team has a presence there as they understand just how important it is to actually show up and interact with our members.Mike Morrison, The Membership Guys

 Simply put, an online community is a shared space where members engage with each other.
 Typically, online communities are built around the common interests, opinions, or goals of the members.